penrose/penrose/packages/docs-site/docs/bloom/tutorial/optimization.md

 - `Var`s (e.g. `c1.r`)
 - Results of operations on other `Num`s (e.g. `add(5, c1.r)`)

-Both Bloom and Penrose provide a whole host of operations on `Num`s.
+Both Bloom and Penrose provide a whole host of operations on `Num`s, which you can find in our

-- `computation` from `bloom/lib/computation.js`, a module exposing the computation functions from the Penrose style language
-- `ops` from `@penrose/core`, a dictionary of vector operations
-- basic arithmetic from `@penrose/core`, including `add`, `mul`, `div`, `sub`, etc.

-All of these operations build up the computation graph that is eventually compiled into WebAssembly.
+<a href="/bloom-docs/index.html" target="_blank">reference</a>.

 ### Creating your own inputs